 Posted May 1, 2017

-The congregations of St. Paul's Evangelical Lutheran Church and St. David and St. Patrick's Anglican Church voted on Sunday, April 30 to accept a proposed merger agreement that will see a new church, expected to be named in the next few months, born to serve the people of Guelph.
+The congregations of St. Paul's Evangelical Lutheran Church and St. David and St. Patrick's Anglican Church voted on Sunday, April 30 to accept a proposed merger agreement that will see a new church, All Saints Lutheran Anglican Church, born to serve the people of Guelph.

 “Moving forward as one congregation, we are excited about the potential for growth in our ministry,” said parishioner Michele Altermann.
 “Utilizing our joint resources both within our congregation and the wider Anglican and Lutheran church will substantially contribute towards realizing our potential to come alongside God at work in our world.”

 The vote to merge took place after several years of discernment.
 "A growing friendship between the clergy, the Reverend Tom Vaughan and the Reverend Jeff Smith, created space for a conversation about new ways to do church together for their two congregations and so began this journey," reflected Canon Christyn Perkons, who was instrumental in guiding the discernment process in her role as director of congregational support and development.

 Eventually the conversations led to a formal two-year Partnership Agreement between the two churches.
 During this time, both communities lived, worked, and prayed together with the hope of creating a permanent shared Anglican-Lutheran ministry that would result in a long-term covenantal and legal relationship.
 "Both congregations, through the leadership of the transition team co-chaired by Sandra Christie and Deborah Szymanski-Potts, took great care to educate one another about their respective cultures, and to thoroughly discuss their differences," added Canon Perkons.